mrsingleton/jour71105/lessons/data/math/averages/01-mean.md

 # Mean
 This is what most folks mean when they say the "average" this or that.
+This is the average to use when working with numbers that are of similar value and in a relatively tight range because it can skew unreliably when the range includes an outlier figure.
 The mean is calculated by adding all the values in a range and dividing the sum by the total number of values.
-This is the average to use when working with numbers that are of similar value and in a relatively tight range.
-The mean can skew unreliably when the range includes an outlier figure.

 |Syntax|Example|
 |:--|:--|